 - 2-4 anchovy fillets

-- 60 g of black olives, sliced (Gaeta olives preferrably)
+- 60 g black olives sliced (Gaeta olives preferrably)

 - 30 g minced red onion

-- 1 tsp chilli powder or to personal heat perference
+- 1 tsp chilli powder to personal heat perference

 - Sauté the onions in the olive oil.
 When translucent, add the garlic.